turutle/rep/README.md

 # Labs
-This repository is used for my labs
+This repository is used for 1&2 labs